Knot polynomial identities and quantum group coincidences: Coincidences of tensor categories

 \subsection{Kirby-Melvin symmetry}

 Kirby-Melvin symmetry relates link invariants from one representation of a quantum group to link invariants coming from another representation which is symmetric to it under a symmetry of the affine Weyl chamber.
 This symmetry principle was proved in type $A_1$ by Kirby and Melvin \cite{MR1117149}, in type $A_n$ by Kohno and Takata \cite{MR1227008}, and for a general quantum group by Le \cite{MR1749439}.
+There is another proof in the type $A$ case, using conformal inclusions, due to Xu \cite{MR2124554}.
 We give a diagrammatic proof which generalizes this result to tensor categories which might not come from quantum groups.

 Suppose that $\cC$ is a semi-simple ribbon category and that $X$ is an object which is invertible in the sense that $X \otimes X^* \cong \id$.
 Kirby-Melvin symmetry relates link invariants coming from a simple object $A$ to invariants coming from the (automatically simple) object $A\otimes X$.